Rarely do SEOs jump at the chance to link-build. Afterall, link building is often time-consuming and labor-intensive.

 Before we go any further, it’s a good idea to figure out how we’re going to contact the author of the article.
 If we can’t get ahold of the writer it’s gonna be really tough to get a link from them.

 To do this, I use a tool at hunter.io.
 This tool is great because you can input a website and it’ll pop out all the emails it can find for that domain.
 Often times you’ll find the email address for the writer or other people in the organization you can include in your pitch.

 Most of the time, you’ll find the email of the writer – but sometimes you won’t.
 Don’t worry, there are still avenues we can take.

 In the meantime, make note of the email’s you do see.
 For instance, you’ll often see emails of prominent people in the organization or people in charge of overseeing content on the website.
 You’ll want to refer to these later when you start putting together your email.

-If you don’t see the email of the primary writer in Hunter, check out the end of the blog article where often you’ll see a small bio and writer’s credit.
+If you don’t see the email of the primary writer in Hunter or with ContactOut on LinkedIn, check out the end of the blog article where often you’ll see a small bio and writer’s credit.
 Look for links to their author page or social media profiles.
 You might have to get a little creative here.